 Late onset GBS infection usually presents as sepsis, pneumonia and/or meningitis, but can also present as osteomyelitis (bone infection) and septic arthritis (joint infection).
 Typical signs of late-onset group B Strep infection are similar to those associated with early onset infection and also include signs associated with meningitis such as:

-- Tense of bulging fontanelle (soft spot on babies’ heads)
+- Tense or bulging fontanelle (soft spot on babies’ heads);

 If a baby shows signs consistent with GBS infection or meningitis, call your doctor immediately.
 If your doctor isn’t available, go straight to your nearest Paediatric Casualty Department.
 If a baby has late-onset GBS infection or meningitis, early diagnosis and treatment are vital: delay could be fatal.